 Luckily, there are several things you can do to help your child avoid fluorosis—which is extremely important since your child can only get fluorosis when their teeth are developing.
 This makes it even more important to make sure your children are spitting their toothpaste out after they brush their teeth.
 Children are already exposed to fluoride because fluoride is added to drinking water to prevent cavities.
 You could also limit the amount of toothpaste your child has on their brush.

-Do you have more questions about preventing fluorosis in Salt Lake City, Utah?
+Do you have more questions about preventing fluorosis in Sandy, Utah?
 Are you interested in setting up an appointment with our dentist, Dr. David S. Peterson?
 If so, please don’t hesitate to contact The Dental Studio at 801-758-0985.
 We look forward to receiving your call soon!